DalavanCloud/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 3. What is the estimated cost of your solution with HA/DR?

 **Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution
-2. Identify the benefits of your solution.
+2. Identify the benefits of your solution
-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer’s objections

-Prepare a 15-minute chalk-talk style presentation to the customer.
+Prepare a 15-minute chalk-talk style presentation to the customer

 ## Step 3: Present the solution